CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/cli-vm/aws_cli_launch_vm_c6a.anysize.md

 `aws ec2 run-instances --debug --key-name your-pem --security-group-ids launch-wizard-with-tcp-access --dry-run --region us-east-1 --cli-input-json file://runinstances-config.json`

+## Specify the number of cores

-Also use the aws --cpu-options to specify the number of cores to match the selected ec2 instance type (c6a.2xlarge has 4 cores) and limit the ThreadsPerCore to 1 to disable hyperthreading.
+Use the aws --cpu-options CoreCount=XX, ThreadsPerCore=1 to specify the number of cores to match the selected ec2 instance type c6a.2xlarge has 4 cores, limit the ThreadsPerCore to 1 to disable hyperthreading. c6a.8xlarge has 16 cores,limit the ThreadsPerCore to 1 to disable hyperthreading. c6a.48xlarge has 96 cores, limit the ThreadsPerCore to 1 to disable hyperthreading.

 ## Create c6a.2xlarge ec2 instance